 Vintage clothing is something I have always had an interest in.
 I find a lot of inspiration from old movies and classic style icons.
 Every decade has something different to offer and there is something to love about every single one.
-My favorites are 1920’s and 1950’s styles, specifically all of the dresses that they would wear during these time periods.
+My favorites are the 1920’s and 1950’s styles.
+Specifically all of the dresses that they would wear during these time periods.
 The ideas behind a wardrobe from these decades were simple too.
 Wardrobes were smaller and carried quality clothing with fabrics that were built to last.

 Online Vintage Shops

 I haven’t had much time to dedicate into digging through the best vintage shops or thrift stores in the city of Denver.
 But lately, I have made the intention to buy more second hand and vintage clothing and I have slowly been discovering the online vintage world.
 I have found some of my favorite shops that consistently add amazing antique and modern vintage that fits my personal style.
 The vintage addiction has finally settled in and I am ready to plunge into searching every place I can for buried vintage treasure.

 Where to Find Vintage Online

 Starting with my first modern vintage love Improv Goods.
 I have mentioned this shop before.
 And I have been sharing many outfits that I have been finding from this shop on the blog in this post and this post.
 They are a shop based out of New York.
 And have had a lot of beautiful pieces that are perfect for fall, like this navy blue leaf print dress.
 They are updating their inventory often so it is always exciting to shop their new vintage finds.
 If you are shopping for something specific I would highly suggest searching for it first on Etsy or even Poshmark it is really amazing what you may find on there, and everything is always one of a kind and priced reasonably.